Benchmarking Deep Neural Networks for Modern Recommendation Systems: Introduction

 \section{Introduction}

-Technological advancements and changes in consumer behavior have driven an unprecedented surge in the digital marketplace in recent years.
-With an extraordinary 8\% increase from the previous year, the first quarter of 2023 alone recorded over 540 million transactions, generating revenue exceeding 41 billion euros \cite{1,2,3}.
-This surge not only emphasizes the dynamic character of e-commerce but also poses a critical question: What are the factors propelling this exponential increase in online transactions, and how can we capitalize on them?
+Technological advancements and evolving consumer behavior have driven an unprecedented expansion of the digital marketplace in recent years.
+In the first quarter of 2023 alone, online transactions increased by more than 8\% compared to the previous year, reaching over 540 million transactions and generating revenues exceeding 41 billion euros \cite{1,2,3}.
+This rapid growth underscores not only the scale of modern e-commerce platforms but also raises a critical question: how can digital systems effectively sustain user engagement and conversion in increasingly competitive and data-intensive environments?

-Sophisticated recommendation systems \cite{4,5,6} are the foundation of this expansion, as they are essential for improving user engagement and sales conversion rates on online platforms.
-These systems utilize advanced algorithms to analyze extensive quantities of user data, including preferences, purchase history, and interactions, in order to provide highly personalized product recommendations.
-This optimizes the purchasing experience by aligning product offerings with individual preferences and significantly influencing overall market trends.

-The capacity to provide a wide range of products is a critical characteristic of successful recommendation systems \cite{7,8,9,10}.
-The user experience is enhanced by the diversity of recommendations, which reduces the risk of informational lock-in, a phenomenon that occurs when a limited focus restricts user exposure to a wider variety of products \cite{11,12}.
-By encouraging users to explore new products and broadening the recommended items, these systems potentially increase customer loyalty and satisfaction \cite{13,14,15}.

-However, striking an equilibrium between precision and recommendation diversity remains a formidable challenge \cite{16,17,18}.
-Many systems excel at providing precise recommendations; however, they frequently fail to ensure that these recommendations are sufficiently varied to enhance user engagement and discovery.
-Additionally, the efficacy of these systems varies substantially across different neural network architectures, each offering unique advantages and constraints in the processing and analysis of user data.

-The objective of this investigation is to perform a thorough comparative analysis of seven distinct neural network architectures for item--item recommendation systems and to assess their performance in terms of precision and diversity of recommendations.
-The architectures examined include Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), Graph Neural Networks (GNNs), Autoencoders, Transformers, Neural Collaborative Filtering (NCF), and Siamese Networks.

-Through a comprehensive evaluation of these models using three separate datasets, this study aims to identify the architectures that most effectively enhance both the accuracy and the diversity of recommendations in e-commerce.
-The ultimate goal is to provide a practical and exhaustive guide for selecting and implementing the most effective neural network methodology, thereby contributing to the advancement of the digital marketplace.

-The paper is systematically structured as follows: Section~2 provides a thorough assessment of the literature, emphasizing key research and advancements in neural networks for recommendation systems.
-Section~3 offers a detailed exposition of the methodology, encompassing the experimental design, analytical techniques, and implementation procedures.
-Section~4 presents the results and discussion, interpreting the findings from the comparative study.
-Section~5 concludes the study by summarizing the principal insights and examining the broader implications of the research findings.